Heard on Hurd Manifesto

 - Food and amusement vendors must be able to add “Citizens Bank of Edmond” to their insurance policy and provide documentation prior to participating in the event.

-- Please be aware that the nonrefundable fee must be collected 4 days prior to the event.
+- Please be aware that the nonrefundable fee must be collected one calendar month prior to the event.

 - Only emailed completed applications (emailed to email@example.com) will be accepted.
 Faxed, mailed or forms handed in at the bank will NOT be accepted.

 - If you do not have a physical product to sell, please be aware of the following: